 Reading 14.1: F. W. H. Myers’ Approach to the Problem of Survival.
 Emily Cook (now Emily Kelly) discusses Myers’ concept of consciousness as composed of subliminal and supraliminal strata and how he deployed this in survival theory.

 Reading 14.2: Personal Identity and Survival.
-Philosopher C. D. Broad explains his idea of Ψ-components, or personality traits, and the role these might play in discarnate survival.
+Philosopher C. D. Broad explains his idea of Ψ-components, or minds, and how personal identity might survive bodily death.

 Reading 14.3: A Shared Dream Model of Reincarnation.
 Jim B. Tucker describes his model of the afterlife as a shared dream and how this relates to reincarnation.